-Marin Academy (MA), a leader in progressive and experiential education, seeks a collaborative and creative associate director of college counseling.
-This associate director will join MA at a critical moment, as a strong director of college counseling enters her second year and builds out a team focused on reimagining the college counseling process at MA.
-The successful candidate will be a thought leader and partner who will thrive on strengthening MA's existing priorities and processes while, at the same time, considering what more might be achievable in the future-and then working alongside the team to turn that ambition into reality.
+Marin Academy (MA), a leader in progressive and experiential education, seeks a visionary, bold, and collaborative Director of College Counseling.
+This Director will join MA at a critical moment and will confidently lead a newer, expanded college counseling team.
+As the school reimagines the college counseling process, the new Director will oversee a total team of four, including three Associate Directors and a half-time Office Manager, to reduce caseloads, enhance high-touch service to students and families, and best set the office up for success.
+The successful candidate will be an established and national thought leader and partner who thrives on strengthening MA's existing priorities and processes while, at the same time, considering what more might be achievable in the future-and then working alongside the college counseling team, senior leadership, and the school community to turn that ambition into reality.